fergiemcdowall/norch/README.md

 Forage.js has 2 dependencies- Node.js and npm (Node Package Manager).
 Given that these are both installed Forage can be installed by running the following command which will download and install all dependencies:

-    npm install forage
+    $ npm install forage

 If everything went to plan- Forage should now be installed on your machine

 #Operation

 *Note: for the purposes of accessability, this doc assumes that Forage is being installed locally on your own computer (localhost).
-Once Forage is rolled out on to remote servers, the hostname on all URLs should be updated accordingly.*
+Once Forage is rolled out on to remote servers, the hostname on all URLs should be updated accordingly.
+Command line commands are denoted by the prefix `$ ` which should not be typed in*

 ##Start your Forage.js server

 Type

-    forage
+    $ forage

 Hurrah!
 Forage is now running locally on your machine.
 Head over to [http://localhost:3000/](http://localhost:3000/) and marvel.
 The default port of 3000 can be modified if required.